harvard-vpal/gdocrevisions/README.md

 ```

 ## Other setup
-Create a google service account and create a json credentials file.
+* Create a google service account and create a json credentials file.
+* Share a google doc with the service account email (e.g. service-account@appspot.gserviceaccount.com)

 ## Example usage
 ```